-“The details of the scenario are many.
-The probability of an asteroid impact on Earth, where and when the impact might occur and other data will be disseminated to the simulation participants in stages, ”says Paul Chodas, director of the Jet Propulsion Laboratory's Center for Near Object Studies (CNEOS).
-“The communication will be deliberately partial and progressive precisely to simulate how a real situation could evolve.
-The participants, as in reality, will not immediately know when the meteorite falls on earth ”.
+"The details of the scenario are many.
+The likelihood of an asteroid impact on Earth, where and when the impact could occur and other data will be gradually disseminated to the simulation participants," says Paul Chodas, director of the Jet Propulsion Laboratory's Center. for Near Object Studies (CNEOS).
+"The communication will be deliberately partial and progressive precisely to simulate how a real situation could evolve.
+The participants, as in reality, will not immediately know when the meteorite falls on earth".

 Of course without Morgan Freeman (Deep Impact) and Bruce Willis (Armaggeddon) it won't be so realistic, but we'll try to make it enough.
 The simulation warm up began today.